PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial

 First, take a moment to celebrate!
-And give yourself a pat on the back for doing the work to find the best life insurance in Canada for you and your family to ensure that your family is now protected financially.
+Give yourself a pat on the back for doing the work to find the best life insurance in Canada for you and your family to ensure that your family is now protected financially.

 Second, check one last item off your insurance application process checklist by setting up your monthly premium payments.